Norman Borlaug: Early life, education, and family

-Wrestling taught me some valuable lessons ...
+Wrestling taught me some valuable lessons [...]
 I always figured I could hold my own against the best in the world.
 It made me tough.
 Many times, I drew on that strength.
 It's an inappropriate crutch perhaps, but that's the way I'm made.

-To finance his studies, Borlaug put his education on hold periodically to earn some income, as he did in 1935 as a leader in the Civilian Conservation Corps, working with the unemployed on Federal projects.
+To finance his studies, Borlaug put his education on hold periodically to earn some income, as he did in 1935 as a leader in the Civilian Conservation Corps, working with the unemployed on federal projects.
 Many of the people who worked for him were starving.
-He later recalled, "I saw how food changed them ...
+He later recalled, "I saw how food changed them.
 All of this left scars on me".
 From 1935 to 1938, before and after receiving his Bachelor of Science in forestry in 1937, Borlaug worked for the United States Forest Service at stations in Massachusetts and Idaho.
 He spent one summer in the middle fork of Idaho's Salmon River, the most isolated piece of wilderness in the nation at that time.

 In the last months of his undergraduate education, Borlaug attended a Sigma Xi lecture by Elvin Charles Stakman, a professor and soon-to-be head of the plant pathology group at the University of Minnesota.
-The event was a pivot for Borlaug's future.
 Stakman, in his speech entitled "These Shifty Little Enemies that Destroy our Food Crops", discussed the manifestation of the plant disease rust, a parasitic fungus that feeds on phytonutrients in wheat, oats, and barley crops.
-He had discovered that special plant breeding methods produced plants resistant to rust.
+Stakman had discovered that special plant breeding methods produced plants resistant to rust.
 His research greatly interested Borlaug, and when Borlaug's job at the Forest Service was eliminated because of budget cuts, he asked Stakman if he should go into forest pathology.
 Stakman advised him to focus on plant pathology instead.
 He subsequently enrolled at the university to study plant pathology under Stakman.
 Borlaug earned a Master of Science degree in 1940, and a Ph.D. in plant pathology and genetics in 1942.